 Mistletoe (Viscum album)

-There are many different types of mistletoe.
-The most well-known is the Western European version, which has rounded emerald leaves and white berry clusters that can have anywhere from 2 – 6 berries.
-The Eastern European version can have as many as 10 berries and shorter broader leaves.
+There are many types of mistletoe.
+The most well-known is the Western European version, which has rounded, emerald leaves and white berry clusters with 2 – 6 berries on them.
+The Eastern European version can have as many as 10 berries and shorter, broader leaves.

-Mistletoe was used as an antidote for poisons and to treat barrenness (not being able to have a baby) and constipation.
-It has cultural significance, as some Cornish traditions made replicas of the cross out of mistletoe.
+Mistletoe was used as a cure for poisons and to treat barrenness (not being able to have a baby) and constipation.
+It has cultural meaning, as some Cornish customs made replicas of the cross out of mistletoe.
 There is also the act of kissing someone if you are both "under the mistletoe.”

 Parts Used and Preparations Available